epicureanism/visual-stat/README.md

  - vis, for timeline

 ## How to use
-- if u want to get interesting photos
+- if u want to get the interesting photos
 ```
 python crawler/flickr_api/geo_photos.py
 ```